mjspi/pingone-neo-go-sdk/docs/EntityArrayEmbedded.md

 `func (o *EntityArrayEmbedded) HasStagedChanges() bool`

 HasStagedChanges returns a boolean if a field has been set.

+### GetDigitalWalletApplications

+`func (o *EntityArrayEmbedded) GetDigitalWalletApplications() []CredentialDigitalWalletApplication`

+GetDigitalWalletApplications returns the DigitalWalletApplications field if non-nil, zero value otherwise.

+### GetDigitalWalletApplicationsOk

+`func (o *EntityArrayEmbedded) GetDigitalWalletApplicationsOk() (*[]CredentialDigitalWalletApplication, bool)`

+GetDigitalWalletApplicationsOk returns a tuple with the DigitalWalletApplications field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDigitalWalletApplications

+`func (o *EntityArrayEmbedded) SetDigitalWalletApplications(v []CredentialDigitalWalletApplication)`

+SetDigitalWalletApplications sets DigitalWalletApplications field to given value.

+### HasDigitalWalletApplications

+`func (o *EntityArrayEmbedded) HasDigitalWalletApplications() bool`

+HasDigitalWalletApplications returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)